Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 ---
 - data-background : #AAFFEE

-### "...especially its(Scala) focus on pragmatic choices that unify traditionally disparate programming-language philosophies (such as object-oriented and functional programming) [Odersky, Rompf April 2014](https://cacm.acm.org/magazines/2014/4/173220-unifying-functional-and-object-oriented-programming-with-scala/fulltext)
+### "...especially its (Scala) focus on pragmatic choices that unify traditionally disparate programming-language philosophies (such as object-oriented and functional programming) [Odersky, Rompf April 2014](https://cacm.acm.org/magazines/2014/4/173220-unifying-functional-and-object-oriented-programming-with-scala/fulltext)

-' this is not what Oooo sees when they talk to Bacon
+' this is not what Oooo sees when he talks to Bacon

 ---
 - data-background : #AAFFEE